 “Pictures are the idea in visual or pictorial form… and the idea has to be legible, both in the individual picture and in the collective context” – Gerhard Richter

-Richter later moved to an impressive photo-based series of figurative works, and later on the series “Abstract Paintings,” yet another stylistic departure.
-He also exhibited “Atlas,” an ongoing massive inventory of every source used in his paintings, including thousands of photos, postcards and drawings.
+In the mid-1960s, Richter began painting his series “Colour Charts,” which contained elements of Pop Art and Minimalism, though they were neither, and appeared to comment on the clichés of abstract art.
+He then turned to art inspired by Conceptualist techniques, painting minimal landscapes and seascapes.
+He later moved to an impressive photo-based series of figurative works, and went on to produce the series “Abstract Paintings,” yet another stylistic departure.
+He also exhibited “Atlas,” a massive inventory of every source used in his paintings, including thousands of photos, postcards and drawings.